orlovaolesy/job-agent/README.md

 Gmail requires an App Password (enable 2FA → create app password).

 Reed API key can be requested via their developer portal.

-For other boards (e.g. Remotive, Arbeitnow), no API key is needed.